 Best for: Dry climates and shaded outdoor places with high foot traffic.

 Rugs made of nylon are strong, durable, and colorfast.
 They are ideal for high-traffic areas because they don’t wear down easily.
 If you plan on hosting lots of outdoor get-togethers, I highly recommend you consider this option.

 However, I also recommend that you keep your nylon rug in a shaded area since the material can get very hot and build static electricity when left out in the sun.

 Nylon also absorbs stains, unlike polypropylene, which repels them.
-I recommend you spray down your nylon rug with the Scotchgard Rug & Carpet Protector to keep stains from soaking in.
+I recommend you spray down your nylon rug with a special rug protector (for example, Scotchgard Rug & Carpet Protector) to keep stains from soaking in.
 One can of treatment covers a 5×6 square foot area.
 Check it out: